tonysparks/litac/README.md

   -disableLine         Disables #line directive in C output -debug               Enables debug mode
   -verbose             Enables verbose output
-  -doc                 Generates document output -docDir <arg>        Directory where the generated documents are written to; defaults to './output' -docAll              Includes non-public types in the documentation generation; defaults to false
+  -srcDir              Specifies the source code directory, defaults to the parent folder of the supplied source file -doc                 Generates document output -docDir <arg>        Directory where the generated documents are written to; defaults to './output' -docAll              Includes non-public types in the documentation generation; defaults to false